jscoq/jscoq/README.md

 $ google-chrome-unstable --allow-file-access-from-files --js-flags="--stack-size=65536" index.html
 ````
 * Profit!
+* Extra/Experimental: ssreflect.
+If you know how to build ssreflect
+  for Coq trunk, you can use the `ssr` makefile target to install the
+  libraries.
 * We used to support building a coqtop.js executable, to be run with
   `node`, linked with atom, etc...